MorrisXDS/Assembly_and_Verilog/README.md

-# Notice
+# Disclaimer

 This repository contains labs and projects completed by Morris Sun for **ECE243 Computer Organization** at the University of Toronto's Electrical and Computer Engineering department.
-Any use of this repository for school lab submissions and other purposes **without my consent** is considered **plagiarism** and will be subject to scrutiny by the school.
+Any use of this repository for school lab submissions and/or other purposes is considered **plagiarism** and will be subject to scrutiny by the school.

 # ECE243